 Pintxos and Tapas

-Pintxos and tapas are very similar in that they’re both fresh made bite sized bar food.
+When it comes to what to eat in Spain, pintxos and tapas are a must!
+They’re very similar in that they’re both fresh made bite sized bar food.
 Pronounced like “pinchos,” pintxos are so named as they used to be “pinched” or held together with a toothpick to keep the food on top of the bread.
 Pintxos come from the Basque region of Spain, while you’re more likely to find tapas in the south.
 Both can be any type of appetizer or small sharable portion, from bar food to more sophisticated dishes too.

 In Spain, dinner is usually quite late, around 9:00 to 11:00 in the evening.
 So, pintxos and tapas are a great little snack to hold you over before dinner.